github/docs/content/actions/use-cases-and-examples/building-and-testing/building-and-testing-go.md

 type: tutorial
 topics:
   - CI
-shortTitle: Build & test Go
+shortTitle: Build & test Rust
 redirect_from:
-  - /actions/automating-builds-and-tests/building-and-testing-go
+  - /actions/automating-builds-and-tests/building-and-testing-rust
 ---

-{% data reusables.actions.enterprise-github-hosted-runners %}
+~~{% data reusables.actions.enterprise-github-hosted-runners %}~~

 ## Introduction

-This guide shows you how to build, test, and publish a Go package.
+This guide shows you how to build, test, and publish a Rust package.

 {% data variables.product.prodname_dotcom %}-hosted runners have a tools cache with preinstalled software, which includes the dependencies for Go.
 For a full list of up-to-date software and the preinstalled versions of Go, see [AUTOTITLE](/actions/using-github-hosted-runners/about-github-hosted-runners#preinstalled-software).